 After feeling a little bit nervous at first, I quickly got used to sitting in the saddle again and remembered all the rules of horse riding.
 It probably helped that I had a very friendly horse – a black and white female beauty called Aþena (pronounced "Artiella").

-I found it pretty funny actually that just as the humans, the Icelandic horses, too, are not allowed to be given any names outside of the approved list of nordic Icelandic names.
+I found it pretty funny actually that just as the humans, there is also a rule that the Icelandic horses are not allowed to be given any names outside of the approved list of nordic Icelandic names.

 How will I get there and what's the schedule?